redstoneblockchain/X-MAS-2019/emu2.0/README.md

 ## Implementation

-The code is implemented in `vm.cpp` and contains a `main()` method that loads the ROM from standard input.
+The code is implemented in `milkvm.cpp` and contains a `main()` method that loads the ROM from standard input.
 The rest of the implementation is in the `VM` class since it was unclear how complex it would get when starting.

 When ran it will dump it's "assembly" to standard error and the serial output